-A national database of complaints and product safety incidents has merit.
+A national database of consumer complaints and product safety incidents for use by consumer regulators has merit.
 It would enable better identification and analysis of consumer hazards and risks, and help focus ACL regulators' compliance and enforcement activity.
-CAANZ should examine the impediments to establishing such a database, its likely benefits and costs, and, subject to the findings of that analysis, develop a plan to implement such a system.
-CAANZ should also consider what information from the database should be publicly available.
+CAANZ could be tasked to examine the impediments to establishing such a database, its likely benefits and costs, and, subject to the findings of that analysis, develop a plan to implement such a system.